cjrh/sembra/README.md

   </tr>
 </table>

+We turned a rectangular image into a square with very little observable distortion!
+Quite remarkable.

 You can also go bigger, but the results are not as good.
 Here is an example of the same image, but this time we enlarge the width to make it square: